 The Days-Massolo Center has ample resources for LGBTQ students to use to come out to the community.
-First, the Open Doors Discussion Group meets in the center.
+First, the Open Doors Discussion Group meets in the DMC.
 This group provides a safe, confidential space for students who are not "out" yet to discuss their sexuality without fear of being judged.
-Students can also attend the Rainbow Alliance meetings every Wednesday night at 9 p.m. at the Days-Massolo Center for support and community.
+Students can also attend the Rainbow Alliance meetings every Wednesday night at 9 p.m. at the DMC for support and community.
 Individual faculty and staff who are "out" or "allies" can also be a resource (check out the "Out & Ally" List).
 The Counseling Center is also a great resource for students who would benefit from having confidential support.
 Students can also book appointments with Amit Taneja, director of the Days-Massolo Center, by emailing firstname.lastname@example.org.

 The student run groups and programs held in the Days-Massolo Center encourage students to discuss topics regarding race, class, gender, sexuality, spirituality and more.
 Many students who come to student group meetings and programs are given the opportunity to step out of their comfort zone.
 In order to ensure that students can do so without having their information misused and abused, the Days-Massolo Center follows the guidelines of a safe space.
-A safe space refers to an area that does not tolerate discrimination, harassment, or any type of negativity towards those who are seen as “different.”
-This creates a space that is accepting of everyone, therefore people feel safe to be in it.
+A safe space refers to an area that does not tolerate discrimination, harassment or any type of negativity towards those who are seen as “different.”
+This creates a space that is accepting of everyone, therefore people feel safe.
 With the safe space, students and faculty can be sure that they are coming to an environment that not only is trustworthy, but is also free of judgment and full of understanding.

 Spectrum is a group for lesbian, gay, bisexual, and transgender (LGBT) and straight ally alumni of Hamilton College.
-To find out more, click here.